Frank-Proulx/w3-robogers/README.md

 Code: robogers(5);
 Expected Output: ["Beep!", "Boop!", "Won't you be my neighbor?", 4, 5]

-Test: "It should recieve an array from arrayMaker() and run numberSplitter() on each number in the array to transform that number into an array of one or more elements, then run numberChecker() to transform the appropriate numbers, finally running an array of numbers/strings based on the project specifications"
+Test: "It should receive an array from arrayMaker() and run numberSplitter() on each number in the array to transform that number into an array of one or more elements, then run numberChecker() to transform the appropriate numbers, finally returning an array of numbers/strings based on the project specifications"
 Code: robogers(5);
 Expected Output: ["Beep!", "Boop!", "Won't you be my neighbor?", 4, 5]

-Test:
-Code:
-Expected Output:

-Test:
-Code:
-Expected Output:

-Test:
-Code:
-Expected Output:

-Test:
-Code:
-Expected Output: